mekuanent/loopback.io/pages/en/lb4/Mixin.md

 ## Define Mixin

-By defining a mixin, you create a mixin function that takes in a base class, and returns a new class extends the base class with new properties and methods mixed to it.
+By defining a mixin, you create a mixin function that takes in a base class, and returns a new class extending the base class with new properties and methods mixed to it.

 For example you have a simple controller which only has a greeter function prints out 'hi!':